-- 1.1.
-Maintain communications: hand on messages from outside bodies/individuals to the Chair, the EC or the membership (e.g. notice of meetings, research opportunities, etc.); respond where necessary or raise issues with EC/Chair. - 1.2.
-In conjunction with Chair arrange for nominations to various bodies (sometimes time does not allow for full consultation with EC, let alone the BAAL membership; this is a concern that needs to be kept alive). - 1.3.
-Write letters on behalf of BAAL or draft letters for Chair to various bodies (e.g. the Office for National Statistics re language and Census 2011) - 1.4.
-Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications - 1.5.
-Act as a main point of contact with Mosaic - 1.6.
-Maintain the EC Dropbox account
+- Maintain communications: hand on messages from outside bodies/individuals to the Chair, the EC or the membership (e.g. notice of meetings); respond where necessary or raise issues with EC/Chair. - In conjunction with Chair arrange for nominations to various bodies. - Write emails on behalf of BAAL or draft emails for Chair to various bodies (e.g. letters to MPs or ministers; responses to government consultations; letters of support in the case of redundancies). - Respond as necessary to questions and requests from other EC members, and to queries from the wider membership. - With the Membership Secretary and Treasurer, act as a point of contact with Mosaic. - Maintain the EC mailing list EC Dropbox account. - Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.

-2. Preparation and follow up for EC Meetings - January, May and September each year
+2. Preparation and follow up for EC Meetings - January, May and September each year Before the meeting